Hogs Back Brewery

-Hogs Back Brewery is a hops-growing brewery in Tongham, United Kingdom.
+Hogs Back Brewery is a hops-growing brewery in Tongham, Surrey, United Kingdom.
+The company was founded in November 1991 by Tony Stanton-Precious and brothers Martin and John Hunt.
+The brewery, in Tongham, Surrey, is based in a barn that dates from 1788.
+The first beer was brewed in August 1992.
 In 2013, Miles Chesterman was the head brewer and Rupert Thompson was the chairman.

 In June 2014, Magners released their Cider Hog, a "portable cider dispenser" with a name and graphics similar to Hogs Back's own Hazy Hog cider, released 15 months prior.
 Concerned about trademark infringement, Hogs Back communicated with Magners for six months without an acceptable resolution, and so in February 2015 the Tongham brewery initiated legal action against the larger company.
-C&C Group disputer Hogs Back's claims.
+C&C Group disputed Hogs Back's claims.